to March 2022

 Nikola Lorenzin (1989) was born in Belgrade just before the dissolution of Yugoslavia, but he grew up in Italy.

-After graduating in Renewable Energy Engineering, he turned his attention towards photography, completing courses in LENS and BlankPaper in Madrid.
-His work as a photographer and filmmaker merges documentary narratives with conceptual and open-ended subjective approaches, with the intention of exploring the cracks of contemporary society from a philosophical standpoint and the linguistic potential, in terms of relations and meanings, that can be established between images.
+After graduating in Engineering, he turned his attention towards photography, completing courses in LENS and BlankPaper in Madrid, and film-making.
+His work merges open-ended narratives with a subjective documentary approach to conceptually exploring the cracks of contemporary society and the linguistic potential of images.

-He currently lives in Milan, where he co-founded the collective of directors Santabelva.
+He is currently based in Milan, where he co-founded the collective of directors Santabelva.

 Marisol Mendez (1991) uses her camera to study the tension between truth and fiction, the tight relationship between what a photograph creates and the (sur)real it comes from.
 Unconcerned with image hierarchies, she combines lo-fi procedures with sophisticated photographic techniques to explore the dynamics between immediacy and intimacy, memory and identity.